jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_alarmaction_sendemail.md

 1. Click Configure \| Alarms Actions.
 For more information, see Configure \| Alarm Actions.
 2. Click **New** to create a new rule.
 This opens the Alarm Action Dialog.

-   a.Give a meaningful name to the rule. b.Select the conditions under which the rule will run. c.Under actions select **Send email to**.
+   1. Give a meaningful name to the rule.
+   2. Select the conditions under which the rule will run.
+   3. Under actions select **Send email to**.

 ## The Add an email dialog